 Trevor Deely vanished from the streets of Dublin in the early hours of December 8th, 2000.
 His disappearance at the age of 22 was the subject of a high-profile search and publicity campaign, but no trace was ever found.
-In Part 1 of this series, reporter Rosita Boland recreated the days and hours before Trevor Deely’s disappearance.
-Part 2 chronicled the search for the missing man.
-Part 3, below, concludes the series by exploring the effect on the Deely family.
+In part 3 of this series, Rosita Boland explores the effect on the Deely family.
+Part 1 re-creates the days and hours leading to his disappearance.
+Part 2 chronicles the search for the missing man

 Ciaran Casey is the helpline co-ordinator of the Missing in Ireland Support Services, which was established in 2003.
 It offers support to families and friends of people reported missing.
 “Garda liaison officers give families all the practical support they can, but they don’t give emotional support.
 That’s what we offer,” he says.

 In January this year, the Garda press office issued press releases in relation to 13 people around the county who had been reported missing: nine men and four women.
 By the end of January, five had been found or had come home, three were still missing and five had been found dead.
 “People can be found dead in rivers, lakes or on land,” says Casey.

 Cases of missing persons that remain unsolved, such as Trevor Deely’s, remain open.
 The file on the investigation into his disappearance is held at Pearse Street Garda station.
 Among the file are records of the 300 jobs assigned to the case, and more than 140 statements.